 The Masons fund trainees to work outside of the Twin Cities in a variety of settings.
 This link will also take you to information regarding Scholarship Funding offered by the Masons for our Pediatric Residents to further their professional development and scholarly work and additional information regarding our Collaborative Office Rounds Lunch and Learn sessions that happen monthly and are facilitated by local mental health professionals.

 Residents in our program receive superb training in pediatric hospital medicine through rotations on inpatient teams at UMMCH, Children’s Minnesota (Minneapolis & St. Paul Campuses), and HCMC.
 Each site provides a different example of hospital medicine so residents have a well-rounded experience during their training.
 While on their inpatient pediatric rotations, residents have the opportunity to care for kids with “bread and butter” pediatric diagnoses, to coordinate care for medically complex patients, and to co-manage patients with subspecialty and surgical teams.

-For residents interested in pursuing a career as a pediatric hospitalist, we have an ACGME-accredited PHM fellowships available in the Twin Cities, with its primary site at UMMCH and rotations at Children's MN.
-Although fellowship training is not required to practice hospital medicine, our fellowship offers a fantastic opportunity for additional training in quality improvement, research, education, and leadership.
-In addition, it is anticipated that hospital medicine will soon be an official subspecialty of the American Board of Pediatrics, and fellowship training required for those who want to be board-certified.
+For residents interested in pursuing a career as a pediatric hospitalist, we have an ACGME-accredited PHM fellowship available in the Twin Cities, with its primary site at UMMCH and rotations at Children's MN.
+Our fellowship offers a fantastic opportunity for additional training in quality improvement, research, education, and leadership.
+Additionally, it is anticipated that hospital medicine will soon be an official subspecialty of the American Board of Pediatrics, and fellowship training required for those who want to be board-certified.